tarun-nagpal-github/gatsby-blog/content/blog/prototypal_Inheritance_in_javaScript.md

 //cover_image: https://direct_url_to_image.jpg
 ---

 I have recently gone through some of the roots in JavaScript.
 It always fruitful when you look back to the basics of any Language.
-No matter you are an expert in [React and Redux](https://www.realmelon.com/react-redux-how-to-add-redux-into-create-react-app/)

-###### You can also check out my blog on [JavaScript basics for React developers](https://www.realmelon.com/javascript-for-react-developers/)

 There were a couple of questions in my Mind like